hiroshiban/StereoConstantMethodsample/README.md

 stimulusfile  : (optional) stimulus condition file, such as 'shadow_stimulus_exp1.m'
                 all of the stimuli in this script are generated in real-time based on the parameters in the stimulus file.
-For details, please see this function and the other function in ../Generation and ../Common directries. as an example, please see ~/StereoConstantMethodsample/subjects/_DEFAULT_/nf_stimulus.m gamma_table   : (optional) table(s) of gamma-corrected video input values (Color LookupTable).
+For details, please see this function and the other function in ../Generation and ../Common directories. as an example, please see ~/StereoConstantMethodsample/subjects/_DEFAULT_/nf_stimulus.m gamma_table   : (optional) table(s) of gamma-corrected video input values (Color LookupTable).
                 256(8-bits) x 3(RGB) x 1(or 2,3,... when using multiple displays) matrix